MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **New features:**

+- The Azure Information Protection client by default, now protects PDF files by using the ISO standard for PDF encryption.
+Previously, you had to enable this support with an advanced client setting.

+    If you want the client to revert to protecting PDF files by using a .ppdf file name extension, use the same [advanced client setting](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), but specify **False**.

 - Support for [central reporting](../reports-aip.md) for the Azure Information Protection analytics feature announced at Microsoft Ignite.

 - Excel now also supports [visual marking](../configure-policy-markings.md)s in different colors.